Are you looking for a WordPress restaurant ordering system or just an easy, simple way to let people order from your restaurant online?

 One of the coolest things you can do is add image choices to your online restaurant menu, too.
-Just click on the box Use image choices to add them.
+Just turn on the Use image choices option to add them.

-When you’re done customizing your restaurant online ordering system form, click save in the top right corner.
+When you’re done customizing your restaurant online ordering system form, click Save in the top right corner of the form builder.

 Step 3: Configure Your Form Settings

 Here you can configure the following:

 - Form Name — Change the name of your form here if you’d like.

 - Form Description — Give your form a description.